claygiffin/100-coaches-site/src/pages/coaches/index.md

     coachName: Denise Pirrotii Hummel
   - bio: "Diane M. Ryan is the Associate Dean for Programs and Administration in the Jonathan M. Tisch College of Civic Life at Tufts University.
 As the only university-wide initiative of its kind, the mission of Tisch College is to prepare students for a\r lifetime of engagement in civic life, to study civic life and its intersections with public and private institutions, and to promote practices that strengthen civic life in the United States and around the world.
 Dr. Ryan oversees a portfolio of programs and curricula that service the entire undergraduate and graduate student body as well as provide resources for faculty research and professional development.\r\n\n\rPrior to joining Tufts, Diane was an Academy Professor, Director of the Eisenhower Leader Development Program with Columbia University and Acting Deputy Department Head in the Department of Behavioral Sciences and Leadership at the United States Military Academy, West Point, NY where she served for nine years.
 During her 29-year career as an active-duty U.S. Army officer she served in a variety of command and staff assignments both stateside and abroad.\r\n\n\rDiane is a noted expert in leader development and mentoring.
 During her last combat assignment with the 1st Cavalry Division in Baghdad, Iraq she founded a US-Iraqi partnership for military women and worked with a number of NGOs on peace and security initiatives.
 More recently she served as a strategy consultant to the Commander of U.S. Army Pacific designing leader development exchange programs for several key U.S. partners.
 Diane retired from the Army in 2017 at the rank of Colonel."
     coachName: Diane Ryan
+  - bio: >-
-  - bio: "For the last 10 years, Divya has worked in Human Resources at technology start ups, including Facebook and Eventbrite.
+      For the last 10 years, Divya has worked in Human Resources at technology start ups, including Facebook and Eventbrite.
 The first HR hire at Facebook (growing the company from 200-4,000) Divya held the role of Global people programs manager and HR Business Partner to the CFO, Head of Online Sales and General Counsel.
-While there, she coached dozens of leaders, from young professionals at the beginning of their careers to C-level executives with decades of experience.\r\n\n\rIn 20015, Divya started Brave Coaching, a leadership coaching practice focused on helping entrepreneurs and executives who are taking on increased leadership roles for the first time.
-Clients include CEO’s, Directors and VP’s of Product, Growth, Engineering, Design and Marketing.\r\n\n\rDivya brings a blend of her expertise in people strategy along with several coaching models she’s learned over the years to support her clients.
-She is currently pursuing a certification in Integral Coaching and has been trained by the Coaches Training Institute and the Conscious Leadership Group.\r\n\n\rDivya currently lives in San Francisco. \r\n\n\rlinkedin.com/in/divyasilbermann"
+While there, she coached dozens of leaders, from young professionals at the beginning of their careers to C-level executives with decades of experience.

+      In 20015, Divya started Brave Coaching, a leadership coaching practice focused on helping entrepreneurs and executives who are taking on increased leadership roles for the first time.
+Clients include CEO’s, Directors and VP’s of Product, Growth, Engineering, Design and Marketing.

+      Divya brings a blend of her expertise in people strategy along with several coaching models she’s learned over the years to support her clients.
+She is currently pursuing a certification in Integral Coaching and has been trained by the Coaches Training Institute and the Conscious Leadership Group.

+      Divya currently lives in San Francisco.
     coachName: Divya Silbermann
+    links:
+      linkedin: divyasilbermann
   - bio: "Donnie is the founder and CEO of London Business Growth, a business coaching and mentoring firm based in London UK and is also partnered with the worlds number one business coaching firm ActionCOACH who coach small to medium enterprises in over 60 countries.\r\n\n\rDonnie’s core purpose is to help business owners and entrepreneurs create better results in their lives through: better use of their time, developing growth strategies, leveraged systemisation of the business operation and developing winning teams.\r\n\n\rAs an award winning business coach, he has added substantial value to his clients’ businesses both in increased revenue and decreased costs using the latest management, technological and motivational techniques obtained through his past experiences spanning several large corporates, running his own and selling businesses, and his overall passion for continuous education and growth.\r\n\n\rHis clients often achieve double and triple digit growth accomplished through improvements in strategic planning, sales & marketing, collaborative team work, systems and process development and driving the right culture across the business which not only supports but also sustains such growth whilst enhancing the customer experience, the brand and value of the business.\r\n\n\rDonnie is a natural people person and someone who easily builds strong relationships in understanding and valuing cultural differences that make each one of us unique.
 He understands both the bird’s eye view through to the actual plans that deliver real solutions to business problems.
 He has a natural ability to align others to be part of the overall journey and has a strong desire to help others to reach their true potential.\r\n\n\rHe has a passion for emerging technologies and education, having received a BSc (Hons) in Business Computing from City University, London in 1999 and MSc in Information Management from Brunel University, London in 2002.
 He is also a Member & Chartered IT Professional with the British Computer Society, a certified Master Practitioner in Business Neuro-Linguistic Programming (NLP) endorsed by the Society of NLP, a practitioner in Emotional Freedom Technique, Prince 2, ITIL v2/v3, Six Sigma, Lean Sigma and DISC psychometric profiling.
 In his spare time, he is known to be helping people in his local community and his overall passion is traveling where he aims to visit at least one new country each year."
     coachName: Donnie Dhillon
   - bio: "Dorie Clark is a marketing strategy consultant, professional speaker, and frequent contributor to the Harvard Business Review and Entrepreneur magazine.
 She is the author of Entrepreneurial You from Harvard Business Review Press.
 Her previous books include Reinventing You and Stand Out, which was named the #1 Leadership Book of 2015 by Inc. magazine, one of the Top 10 Business Books of the Year by Forbes, and was a Washington Post bestseller.\r\n\n\rThe New York Times has described her as an “expert at self-reinvention and helping others make changes in their lives,” and she has been recognized as a “branding expert” by the Associated Press, Inc., and Fortune magazine.\r\n\n\rShe consults and speaks for a diverse range of clients, including Google, the World Bank, the Bill and Melinda Gates Foundation, the Ford Foundation, Yale University, the Mount Sinai Medical Center, and the U.S. National Park Service.\r\n\n\rClark, a former presidential campaign spokeswoman, is an adjunct professor of business administration at Duke University’s Fuqua School of Business.
 She has taught marketing and communications at Tufts University, Suffolk University, Emerson College, HEC-Paris, IE Business School in Madrid, Babson College, the University of North Carolina’s Kenan-Flagler School of Business, Smith College Executive Education, and Nazarbayev University in Kazakhstan.
 She was named one of Inc. magazine’s “100 Great Leadership Speakers for Your Next Conference,” and recognized in Forbes as one of “25 Professional Networking Experts to Watch in 2015.” \r\n\n\rShe has guest lectured at universities including Harvard Business School, the Harvard Kennedy School, Stanford University’s Graduate School of Business, the University of Pennsylvania’s Wharton School, the MIT Sloan School of Management, the University of California-Berkeley’s Haas School of Business, Georgetown, NYU, and the University of Michigan.
 Her work has been published in The Harvard Business Review Guide to Getting the Right Job, The Harvard Business Review Guide to Networking, The Harvard Business Review Guide to Office Politics, and The Harvard Business Review Guide to Dealing with Conflict.
 She is quoted frequently in the worldwide media, including NPR, the BBC, and MSNBC.\r\n\n\rA former New England Press Association award-winning journalist, Clark is the director of the environmental documentary film The Work of 1000.
 At age 14, Clark entered Mary Baldwin College’s Program for the Exceptionally Gifted.
 At 18, she graduated Phi Beta Kappa from Smith College, and two years later received a Master of Theological Studies from Harvard Divinity School.
 She is also a producer of a multiple Grammy-winning jazz album.
 You can learn more at dorieclark.com and download her free 42-page Stand Out Self-Assessment Workbook."